OAG Services from A - Z

 Post-secondary education readiness instruction that focus on the application process, SAT preparation, pre-admission testing, and student/financial aid.

-Driver’s license preparation.\
+Driver’s license preparation.

-House meetings and group counseling.
+House meetings, individual and group counseling.

 Individual case planning.

-Participate in Preparation for Independence (PIP), when eligible, allowing residents to return home for increased lengths of time in order to prepare for their ultimate transition home.
+Participation in Preparation for Independence (PIP), when eligible, allowing residents to return home for increased lengths of time in order to prepare for their ultimate transition home.

 Services A to Z